 Not all Hotels in Chicago offer this so check before clicking the “book it” button you are on the free Cancelation or not!

 Air B&B is one option to save some money, but if you are house sharing there are obvious disadvantages (and advantages) with that and Whole Apartment shares can run to as much as a downtown hotel.
 You are also unlikely to be downtown as most accommodation downtown is not legal for Airb&b

 So you will be staying out of town so you are going to need to commute in for your days and evening activities.
 This requires a fair bit of research to check you are not staying in a less favorable neighborhood, there are parts of Chicago still not really overly safe, and not every AirB&B Landlord is honest about where the unit is!
 You also have to check it’s close, but not too close to an L-stop so you can easily get into the City.

 Overall we find the disadvantages outweigh the upsides and tend to stick to hotels but AirB&B is big business in Chicago and many people love the service.

 When to Stay in Chicago?

 January and February are great times to Stay in Chicago as far as prices go.
-Hotels are Empty, Restaurants easy to get tables for, with great offers running, Attractions will have no Queues and the Museums empty for you to roam alone.
+Hotels are Empty, Restaurants are easy to get tables for, with great offers running, Attractions will have no Queues, and the Museums are empty for you to roam alone.
 There is a reason for this, it will be bitterly cold outside…on a good day!